-Welcome to the first in our two part(2) article series on People Management for Small Business.
+Welcome to the first in our two-part series on People Management for Small Business.

 As a company organizes and staffs to achieve success, it typically operates within a framework of well-defined management principles.
 The difficulty lies not in gaining acceptance of those basic management concepts, but in implementing them when dealing with specific individuals in actual situations.

 The guidelines that follow will help you face and deal with tough people decisions.

 Recognize that it is people, not structural changes alone, who make an organization work or fail.